geekrunners/librunner/CONTRIBUTING.md

 # How To Contribute

+First of all, it is a great honour to have you as a user of LibRunner.
+Thank you!
+It would be great to learn more about your experience.
+If you could share some feedback about the documentation, the examples, the readability, and even the code, you would help us to make it better.
+If you want to go a step further, making improvements yourself and submitting pull requests, you would also have the authorship of your ideas on the records.

 ## Publishing a New Version

 1. Run all tests to make sure everything is still working as expected: